directus/v8-archive/docs/README.md

 `/files` is used for creating or updating a file requires the API to accept a special field allowing for the base64 file data.
 Beyond that, it accepts POST requests with the multipart-formdata enctype, to allow for easier uploading of file(s).

+### Folders

+`/folders` is used for creating, updating, or deleting a virtual folder.

 ### Permissions

 `/permissions` does not have any additional processing, it is simply an alias for the blocked `/items/directus_permissions`